A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Linear Speedup Analysis of Federated Averaging

-In this section, we provide convergence analyses of FedAvg for convex objectives in the general setting with both heterogeneous data and partial participation.
-We show that for strongly convex and smooth objectives, the convergence of the optimality gap of averaged parameters across devices is $\mathcal{O}(1/NT)$, while for convex and smooth objectives, the rate is $\mathcal{O}(1/\sqrt{NT})$.
+In this section, we provide convergence analyses of FedAvg for convex objectives in the general setting with both heterogeneous data (statistical heterogeneity) and partial participation (system heterogeneity).
+We show that for strongly convex and smooth objectives, the convergence of the optimality gap of averaged parameters across devices is $\mathcal{O}(1/KT)$, while for convex and smooth objectives, the rate is $\mathcal{O}(1/\sqrt{KT})$.
+Our results improve upon~\cite{li2019convergence} by showing linear speedup for any number of participating devices, and upon~\cite{khaled2020tighter,koloskova2020unified} by allowing system heterogeneity.
+The proofs also highlight similarities and distinctions between the strongly convex and convex settings.
 Detailed proofs are deferred to Appendix Section~\ref{sec:app:fedavg}.